-The human right to the environment is recognised in the Stockholm Declaration of 1972, the Rio Declaration of 1992, the African Charter on Human and Peoples' Rights of 1981, the San Salvador Protocol to the American Convention on Human Rights of 1988 and the Aarhus Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters of 1998.
+The human right to the environment is recognised in the Stockholm Declaration of 1972, the Rio Declaration of 1992, the African Charter on Human and Peoples' Rights of 1981, the San Salvador Protocol to the American Convention on Human Rights of 1988 and the Aarhus Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters of 199863.
 The human right to the environment is not formally enshrined in the European Convention on Human Rights, however.
-The Parliamentary Assembly of the Council of Europe has on several occasions expressed interest in amending this last to include the right to a healthy environment On Natural Areas and the Fight against Climate Change" called on the Committee of Ministers and Council of Europe member States to recognise the right to a healthy environment as an integral part of human rights.
+The Parliamentary Assembly of the Council of Europe has on several occasions expressed interest in amending this last to include the right to a healthy environment64.
+On 28 April 2010 the Declaration entitled "Working together for Biodiversity, Protection of Natural Areas and the Fight against Climate Change" called on the Committee of Ministers and Council of Europe member States to recognise the right to a healthy environment as an integral part of human rights65.